DTUWindEnergy/OptiWindNet/docs/setup.md

 The commands suggested here assume that the Python environment for *OptiWindNet* has been already activated and that `conda` is configured for the `conda-forge` channel.
 For packages that are installable with both `pip` and `conda`, **enter only one** of the commands.

-Solvers perform a search accross the branch-and-bound tree.
+Solvers perform a search across the branch-and-bound tree.
 This process can be accelerated in multi-core computers by using concurrent threads, but not all solvers have this feature.
-As of Mar/2025, only `gurobi`, `cplex` and `cbc` have this multi-threaded search capability.
-The `ortools` solver also benefits from multi-core systems by launching a portfolio of algorithms in parallel, with some information exchange among them.
+As of Dec/2025, only `gurobi`, `cplex` and `cbc` have this multi-threaded search capability.

+Solvers `ortools` and `scip` also benefit from multi-core systems by launching multiple concurrent solvers in parallel, with some information exchange among them. `ortools` diversifies the algorithms/strategies among threads, while `scip` diversifies the random seeds among threads.
+Both have several user-configurable settings regarding that diversification.

 For installing all pip-available solvers: